Red Riding Hood 2

 Mockup of layout and individual pages in illustrator and photoshop

-When browsing throughtwinword's site, I found out it had more tools and one I thought would be interesting to have alongside was emotion analysis so though it would be interesting to add that for each page.
-I also wanted to show the sentences since there were always 8 on each page and also the rhymes as it was written as a poem.
-So I ended up having a rather long process.
+When browsing through twinword's site, I found out it had more tools and one I thought would be interesting to have alongside the sentiment analysis I was already including was emotion analysis and to add that for each page.
+I also wanted to show the sentences since there were always 8 on each page and the rhymes as it was written as a poem.
+So, I ended up having a rather long process.
 For each page my process would be:

-1. Get the text from the original format
+1. Get the text from the original digitised format

 2. Compile in MS Word